Gold-Bull/python-icli/README.md

-# Interactive CLI for Python
+# Interactive CLI vNext for Python